Samsung/TizenRT/docs/HowToDevelopThingsUsingSTThings.md

 # How to develop things using ST Things based TizenRT

 ST Things (SmartThings Things) is lightweight OCF development framework based TizenRT.
-It provides APIs to develop OCF devices and supports Samsung Connect Services provided by Samsung mobile devices to easily connect Samsung Cloud.
+It provides APIs to develop OCF devices and supports SmartThings Services provided by mobile devices to easily connect SmartThings Cloud.

 ## Prerequisites
 ### 1. To use TizenRT